-If you've developed a new interest in wet shaving, you may have stumbled into a few of the excellent forums that discuss the topic.
-You've probably discovered, pretty quickly, that the gents in these forums basically speak another language.
+If you’ve developed a new interest in wet shaving, you may have stumbled into a few of the excellent websites and forums that discuss the topic.
+You’ve probably discovered, pretty quickly, that the gents in these forums basically speak another language, using shaving terms and shorthand you’ve never heard before.
 For instance, one guy may post the following:

 “Just took my newest DE—pretty aggressive—went WTG, XTG, and ATG, and got my very first BBS shave!
 Not a single weeper!”